Tequila, Veracruz: Name

 Its name stems from Te-qui-lan, in the Náhuatl language which means "Place of the Vegetables in the Earth".

 Geography

 The municipality of Tequila is delimited to the north by San Andrés Tenejapan, Magdalena and Ixtaczoquitlán to the east by Omealca, to the south by Zongolica and Los Reyes and to the west by Atlahuilco.
 It is watered by small creeks that are a tributary of the Río Blanco.

-The weather in Tequila is very cold and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize and coffee.

 Celebrations

 In Tequila, during June a celebration in honor of San Pedro, Patron of the town is held, and in December there is a celebration in honor of the Virgen de Guadalupe.